What is Ptosis?

 What Causes Droopy or Sagging Eyelids?

 There are many causes of droopy or sagging eyelids.
-One of them has to do with the natural process of aging.
-Others are pathological and require medical assistance.
+Some are pathological and require medical assistance, but most commonly, it occurs with the natural process of aging.

-As noted above, the natural aging process can make the skin lose elasticity, and sagging eyelids are often one of the first portions of skin to show a visible difference.
-Also, the lower lid cannot hold back fat and causes the appearance of bags under the eyes.
+The skin of the eyelids is the thinnest layer of skin in the face.
+As we age, all skin loses elasticity.
+This is especially the case of facial skin, and the eyelids are often one of the first portions of skin to show a visible difference.
+In addition to the drooping of the upper lid, the lower lid loses the ability to hold fat in place and causes the appearance of bags under the eyes.

 What are the Symptoms?